-Last year I also learned I have been living with PTSD from childhood abuse.
+In 2017 I also learned I have been living with PTSD from childhood abuse.
 Everything made so much more sense about my anxiety and panic.
 It’s an everyday struggle.

 I can’t believe the pace at which I used to live and how I let my heart beat and breath get out of control all of the time.
 I thought feeling like that was normal.
 It helped me to be successful, but it’s not a physical or mental sustainable place to be.